microsoft/WhatTheHack/999-InfraAsCode-Bicep/readme.md

-# Fast Hack: Infrastructure As Code with Bicep & PowerShell
+# What The Hack: Infrastructure As Code with Bicep

 ## Introduction